faresbougourzi/CNN-ER_for_FBP/README.md

 In summary, the main contributions of this paper are as follows:

--We propose ParamSmoothL1 regression loss function.
+- We propose ParamSmoothL1 regression loss function.
 In addition, we introduce a dynamic law that changes the parameter of the robust loss function during train- ing.
 To this end, we use the cosine law with the following robust loss functions:
 ParamSmoothL1, Huber and Tukey.
 This can solve the issue of complexity in